 One of the most popular strains of magic mushrooms — the B+ magic mushroom strain, is an excellent starting point for new users looking to get their feet wet with psychedelics.

-This may come as a surprise to some of you because the B+ strain actually contains more psilocybin than average.
+This may surprise some of you because the B+ strain contains more psilocybin than average.

-They’re notoriously strong yet seem to provide a nice mellow, level-headed experience.
+They’re notoriously strong yet provide a pleasantly mellow, level-headed experience.
 Other strong mushroom strains, like Tidal Wave and Penis Envy, aren’t always too gentle in their delivery.

 Of course, the effects of the B+ mushrooms are still highly dependent on the mental state the user is in when they take them.
 Set and setting are still the primary factors for determining the experience.